dogexme/dogim-indexer/README.md

 our early version but still able to check address balance

-not support float number
+not support float number need upgrade

-have hard upgrade at block 4891670
+have hard upgrade at block 4891670 to extend transfer function

 If you plan to upgrade, please ensure that the upgrade takes place after a certain block and obtain community consensus.